-The parliamentary session is the chance for the students to both elect a new students’ representative to the BUP board, as well as submitting motions (proposals), that if approved will be forwarded to the BUP board.
-The session is also an opportunity for students to organize.
+The parliamentary session is a chance for the students to both elect a new student representative to the BUP board, as well as submitting motions (proposals), that if approved will be forwarded to the BUP board.
+The session is also an opportunity for students to organise.

-The students' parliament session is lead by the Deputy Students' Representative and Student Representative.
-The members of the students’ parliament are the participants in that years BUP student conference.
+The students' parliament session is lead by the Deputy Students Representative and Student Representative.
+The members of the students parliament are also participants in the BUP studnet conference of that year.
 By being accepted to the BUP's annual student conference, the participant is also selected to the students’ parliament of that year.
-Members of the students’ parliament must also have a student status at one of the BUP member.
+Members of the students’ parliament must also have student status at one of the BUP participating universities.

-The format and election during the students' parliament is governed by statues.
+The format and election of the students' parliament is governed by statutes.

 Running as a candidate or submitting a motion

-Any member in the students' parliament can run as a candidate for the next students' representative and/or submit a motion that will be discussed during the session.
+Any member of the students parliament can run as a candidate for the next student representative and/or submit a motion that will be discussed during the session.

-To apply to become a students' representative, you first need to fill out a form which should be sent to one of the current students' representatives along with a portrait photo of you.
+To apply to become a student representative, you first need to fill out a form which should be sent to one of the current students representatives along with a portrait photo of you.
 This should be done before the announced deadline (usually a few hours before the session starts).